SAP-samples/teched2023-AI269/exercises/ex1/README.md

 <left><img src="./images/ail15.png" alt="foundation-models" style="width: 800px;"/></left>

-Once the resourceGroup is selected you can see the **mloperations** application is enabled from the side navigation
+After selecting the resourceGroup, you will be able to see the  **mloperations** application in the side navigation.

 ### 1. Deploying LLM models
-You can make LLMs available for use by creating an LLM deployment.
-You can do so once for each model and model version.
+To make LLMs accessible, you can create an LLM deployment for each model and its version.

  - Check whether the foundation-models scenario is present in your workspace